MaxJansen/CNN-iPSC/2.train/README.md

 Many architectures and hyperparameters have been tested beforehand.
 Only the final hyperparameter settings and model(s) made it to this directory.
 All scripts, except ['plot_predict_test.R'](./plot_predict_test.R), run on Elder and often require GPU usage.
-Links to the necessary modules are provided in the scripts.
+Links to the necessary modules and packages are provided in the scripts.

+# Order
 The scripts fall in these three categories:

 1. **Preprocessing** data.